Payra Deep Sea Port, Patuakhali

 This project is part of the Bangladesh-China-India-Myanmar Economic Corridor, which was initially put forth under China's Belt and Road Initiative.
 India, which has not signed on to the BRI, has supported and financed the development of Payra Port.

-Project data for this page was provided by BMI Research, a Fitch Group company that focuses on global markets research and analysis.
+Project data for this page was provided by Fitch Solutions, a Fitch Group company that focuses on country risk and industry research and analysis.